rastersoft/SpecOS/readme.md

 where the paging mechanism allows to put any of the available pages.
 This model presumes that there is much more data than code in the programs.

+The IY register contains always the address of the current task's entry in the task list.
+It must not be modified by the tasks.

     +----------+
     |  Data    |
     |          |